 Biography

-Darrin Griffin is Department Chair of The Department of Communication Studies and is an Associate Professor at The University of Alabama.
+Darrin Griffin, Associate Professor, The Department of Communication Studies at The University of Alabama.

 View curriculum vitae